JOEHEECHO/THE-MOJO/README.md

 # THE-MOJO
-Sandbox
+The Sandbox
-this is a new edit that I have made another change is made and i will commit, push then merge making another change while i work with the bash command line
+this is a new edit that I have made. another change is made and i will commit, push then merge. making another change while i work with the bash command line.